Men Building Bridges #17

 Amazed & shaking my head, I sadly drove away.
 While working on call, I saw a homeless man with a sign on the sidewalk in the upscale downtown section of a nearby local community.
 It was hot, 95F.
 He was sweating, and shuffling, trying to avoid the stares of passing drivers.
 I pulled over next to him, offering bottles of gatorade and a box of granola bars.
 Thinking of sharing directions to the nearest shelter to avoid the heat, I asked him if I could help with anything.
 He accepted the bottles and snacks, all I had with me, then immediately launched into a diatribe.
 I was shocked as he suddenly & angrily denounced the nurse practitioner, doctor, and quality of medication from the local public health service who were helping to treat his depression.
 He wanted ‘more and better drugs so,’ he, ‘didn’t have to deal with anything.’
 Horns honking behind me, stunned by the vitriol of his outburst, I pulled away, sadly, driving around the block looking for a parking space.
 By the time I arrived back at where the homeless man previously was, he was gone.

-I met my wife for lunch immediately afterwards, observing other diners sniffing at the menu, samples offered and wait staff.
+I met a family member for lunch immediately afterwards, observing other diners sniffing at the menu, samples offered and wait staff.
 All day long, every where I went, drove, and worked, people were angry, rude, complaining, and abusive to each other and those serving them.
 I was deeply ashamed.
 It was a beautiful day, at the beach no less!!
 I worked late into the night on call, discouraged, thinking, in between calls and the thunderstorms that had rolled in to quell the heat of the day.

 The very next day, working on call, in another community, I came across a much younger homeless man standing on a divider in between traffic, also with a sign, also avoiding the stares of those driving by.
 Listening and sharing with him, he admitted to ‘mistakes’.
 I shared my dinner of leftovers, lovingly prepared, with him.
 He was sincerely grateful as he needed the food more than I, while noting the location of a safe, local shelter and the names of men at that shelter who could help him even more.